fastforwardlabs/active-learning-cml/README.md

 ### To Do
 - Why the train error > validation error - done, fixed
 - Add refresh graphs button instead of flickering? - fixed
-- What's wrong with the epoch updates now?
+- What's wrong with the epoch updates now? - fixed
-- Reset button click should restore the graphs as well
+- Reset button click should restore the graphs as well - fixed
-- Review that AL is adding value to the process
+- Review that AL is adding value to the process - done Yes, it does.
+For instance, say we have 100 examples and train a model for 60 epochs with random strategy, the val accuracy is then 78%.
+If we use entropy strategy we get around 83% by the end of 70 epochs.
+Although close this should ideally get better with more epochs .
-- The label this image option should disappear after training
+- The "label this image" option should disappear after training either point to a different image or just have "click a data point ..." message shown
-- any others